An Inspirational Nasopharyngeal Cancer Survivor Story

 Once the studies were interpreted, Tim received a phone call from Dr. Murcek’s office, stating he needed to be seen right away.

 “I had to mentally prepare for the bad news,” Tim said.
-“It’s probably the worse news you are ever going to get.”
+“It’s probably the worst news you are ever going to get.”

 Fight of His Life: The Day Tim Became a Nasopharyngeal Cancer Patient

-Tim knew he was in the fight of his life so he tried to remain positive.
+Tim knew he was in the fight of his life against nasopharyngeal carcinoma, but he tried to remain positive.

 “He (the doctor) said I had a tumor,” he said.
 “Not that I was going to die.”

-The tumor was critically located in close proximity to the optic nerve and it was eroding the base of Tim’s skull.
+The nasopharyngeal carcinoma was critically located in close proximity to the optic nerve and it was eroding the base of Tim’s skull.

 “I help people evolve physically,” Tim said.
 “When I was diagnosed, I was in the best shape I’ve ever been in my entire life.
 I ate perfectly; I did everything I should have been doing.
 When I was told I had cancer, I was like ‘Really?
 Me?.”

 That’s when Tim turned to University Hospital Seidman Cancer Center at Firelands Regional Medical Center where he could receive the care he needed without being far from his family.
-Tim struggled with the idea of having chemotherapy and radiation, and considered taking a natural, holistic approach to treatment instead.
+Tim struggled with the idea of having chemotherapy and radiation for nasopharyngeal carcinoma, and considered taking a natural, holistic approach to treatment instead.